-From Cscape go to Tools \rightarrow Editor Options \rightarrow Communication Port \rightarrow Hardware Configuration.
+From Cscape go to Tools \rightarrow Editor Options \rightarrow Communication Port \rightarrow Configure.
 Select Ethernet and enter IP address which is configured in the file.
 Select mode as XL Series mode from drop down list.

 The controller should get connected to Cscape.
-If communications are successful, the target indicator should show the mode of the controller Target: yy(R) as shown in the status section above.
+If communications are successful, the target indicator should show the mode of the controller Target: yy(R).
+Refer to the Cscape Status Bar section for more details.